 Populism however, views cultural purity – including race – as a credible road to an improved society.
 There have been many expressions of this purity, but one of the most popular, supported by cognitive and moralistic biases is that we were a purer group just a short while back.
 This in turn reinforces the populist view that we should go back to how things used to be, if we want to make progress.
 It is the ‘good old days’ theory.
 It has little to do with realities, more to do with hankering for the ‘good times of yesteryear’ as we age.
 We all have some nostalgia for lost youth.

 It isn’t racial purity that delivers progress.
 There are more important contributors; health, security, education and investment in public goods to name a few of them.
 However, race is in some ways a convenient justification for hostility that does not take facts into account – like our dependence on immigrants for a whole range of goods and services – and just how much poorer our social fabric would be without their contribution.

-In the analysis linked below, one of the hard-to-face consequences of our increased longevity and expectations of continued access to advanced healthcare procedures, the Independent points out how our growing ageing population can’t be supported by a shrinking working population, particularly in the types of work that many Brits no longer enjoy, like outdoor maintenance work, call centre work, nursing and care work; all essential parts of a sophisticated, civilised society.
+In the analysis linked below, one of the hard-to-face consequences of our increased longevity and expectations of continued access to advanced healthcare procedures, the Independent points out how our growing ageing population can’t be supported by a shrinking working population, particularly given the types of work that many Brits no longer enjoy, like outdoor maintenance work, call centre work, nursing and care work; all essential parts of a modern, civilised society.